gilmarlljr/korber-backend-challange/README.md

 #### It takes a long time to process large parquet files like `yellow_tripdata_2018-01.parquet`

-In the [ParquetFileParser.java](src%2Fmain%2Fjava%2Fcom%2Fchallenge%2Fchallenge%2Fservices%2Fdataload%2Ffileparser%2Fparquet%2FParquetFileParser.java) I though to implement a concurrent read of the file, reading the file by batches and saving it by parts.
+In the [ParquetFileParser.java](https://github.com/gilmarlljr/korber-backend-challange/blob/5d356d0874df444313b461e682792520ee9d1a0c/src/main/java/com/challenge/challenge/services/dataload/fileparser/parquet/ParquetFileParser.java#L24) I though to implement a concurrent read of the file, reading the file by batches and saving it by parts.
 But I didnt find a proper and easyer why to do that with the apache lib, and it took me a long time searching that I could to do other partes of the challange.

-And the save could be improved to be more efficient, because it can took a very long time with the full `yellow_tripdata_2018-01.parquet` thats why I decided to limit to save only 10 batchs of 30000 rows.
+And the save could be improved to be more efficient, because it can took a very long time with the full `yellow_tripdata_2018-01.parquet` thats why I decided to limit to save only 10 batchs of 30000 rows in [DataLoadTask.java#L68](https://github.com/gilmarlljr/korber-backend-challange/blob/e2015517cb00251880edb2d7803e5210822d293b/src/main/java/com/challenge/challenge/services/dataload/DataLoadTask.java#L68)*

 #### Improve the top five zones
 I did not finish this step, because the query was taking ao long to execute, and it sure can be improved.